Facts About Raleigh, N.C.

 Asheville, N.C. -- 241

 Nashville, Tenn. -- 515

 Orlando, Fla. -- 588

 Washington, D.C. -- 251

 Wilmington, N.C. -- 123

-SPORTS: Sports and outdoor enthusiasts will find plenty to cheer about.
+Sports: Sports and outdoor enthusiasts will find plenty to cheer about.
 Hockey fans can catch the excitement of the NHL Carolina Hurricanes.
-Relax outdoors at a Carolina Mudcats Single-A baseball game or at WakeMed Soccer Park watching the Carolina RailHawks, men's pro soccer.
+Relax outdoors at a Carolina Mudcats Single-A baseball game or at WakeMed Soccer Park watching North Carolina FC men's or North Carolina Courage women's pro soccer.
 The area is also home to stock car racing and great college athletics.

 The North Carolina State Capitol, a National Historic Landmark.

 The North Carolina Executive Mansion, home to more than 25 governors and their families since 1891.

 Historic Oakwood, a neighborhood of 19th-century Victorian homes listed on the National Register of Historic Places.